So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips and general advice!

 For photoshoot tips, this is aimed at those doing model portfolios, and actors head-shots/agency photos.
 But much can apply for commercial portraits too, just exchange the clothes for a suit!

-Well first of all lets look to the wardrobe, as I operate on location 99.9% of the time the ability to swap clothing and mix matching a few outfits is essential, so being smart if you are modest is a must!
+Well first of all lets look to the wardrobe, as I operate on location 99.9% of the time the ability to swap clothing and mix matching a few outfits is essential, so being smart if you are modelling is a must!
 So a list of a few things that can easily be mixed and matched and create several different looks:

 - Casual Shirt; aka a tee shirt or similar, again aiming for something better fitted than baggy and something of a different colour to the other shirt.
+The tighter fitting gym shirts work well on a variety of body shapes.
+Oh and avoid anything that is so long, it becomes a skirt.
+You want a clear division between your torso and legs.

 - Avoid Patterns; lots of clothes out there come with prints on them, swirls, glaring statements, although these can be fun I advise avoiding them as they distract from the main subject which is you!
 Check patterned shirts are generally fine, and in some cases stripes are too but depending on your body type it can either hide or enhance certain features for better or worse.
 And absolutely avoid pin stripe! you may think it looks nice but to the grid design of a camera sensor? its fudge.
 Think to a time when you were watching TV and a man in a pin stripe suit that looked like it was moving, that is what happens.